ml-unito/PartitionedLS.jl/docs/src/index.md

 specifies that the first and the second variable belongs to the first partition, while the third variable belongs to the second.

-You then just give your data to the `fit` function and use the `predict` function to make predictions.
+You have then the choice to use either the standard interface or the MLJ interface.

+### Standard interface

+The standard interface defines a `fit` function for each of the implemented algorithms.
+The function returns a tuple containing:
+- a `PartLSFitResult` object containing the model and the parameters found by the algorithm;
+- `nothing` (this is mandated by the MLJ interface, but it is not used in this case).
+- a NamedTuple containing some additional information.

 A complete example:

 ```julia

 using PartitionedLS

 X = [[1.
 2. 3.];